 All research programme reports are published on this website.
 Research reports published from 2005 are available on our website for downloading.
 PDF scans of earlier research reports are available by emailing email@example.com.

 In addition, this spreadsheet (updated quarterly) lists all research programme reports.
-It includes a list of key words associated with each report and a link to the pages on our website where the reports can be downloaded, or PDF scans requested by emailing firstname.lastname@example.org.
+It includes a list of key words and the abstract associated with each report and a link to the pages on our website where the reports can be downloaded, or PDF scans requested by emailing firstname.lastname@example.org.

 Some newly published research programme reports, and the abstracts of all published reports, are profiled in the quarterly NZTA Research newsletter.
 If you would like to go on the mailing list to receive this newsletter please email email@example.com.

 Links to all research programme reports are on the ARRB/Austroads road research register (external link).
 This register contains land transport related research information from throughout Australasia.

 The Transport Agency also provides an email notification when research reports have been published to the website.
 If you would like to be added to this email list, please email firstname.lastname@example.org.

 A list of all Transport Agency research programme active research projects is also available, and this list includes any projects that are being procured.